JuliaLang/julia/doc/src/manual/multi-threading.md

 # [Multi-Threading](@id man-multithreading)

+Visit this [blog post](https://julialang.org/blog/2019/07/multithreading/) for a presentation of Julia multi-threading features.

 ## Starting Julia with multiple threads

 By default, Julia starts up with a single thread of execution.
 This can be verified by using the